-“While smoking is always unwise among teens, right now—with the risks of COVID— it is an even worse choice,” says Elise Guthmann, LMFT, Clinical Program Director of Evolve Treatment Centers in Ojai, California.
-“Now is not the time to adopt a behavior that will impact your respiratory system.”
+“While smoking is always unwise among teens, right now—with the risks of COVID— it is an even worse choice,” says Alyson Orcena, LMFT, Executive Clinical Director of Evolve Treatment Centers “Now is not the time to adopt a behavior that will impact your respiratory system.”

-As a disclaimer, Guthmann adds that it’s never a good time to smoke:
+As a disclaimer, she adds that it’s never a good time to smoke:

 “Inhaling fire intentionally is always a bad idea.”